mapeditor/tiled/docs/manual/objects.rst

 defined script.

-To place a tile object, first select the tile you want to place in the Tilesets view.
-Then use the Left mouse button on the map to start placing the object, move to position it based on the preview and release to finish placing the object.
+To place a tile object, first select the tile you want to place in the *Tilesets* view.
+Then use the Left mouse button on the map to start placing the object, move to position it and release to finish placing the object.

 .. raw:: html